samanthaming/samanthaming.com/articles/blog/building-my-new-site-with-vuepress.md

 ### Limited Meta Data Support

 When I was using Nuxt, there was this awesome plugin called `vue-meta`.
 It allows to programmatically to create metadata for your pages.
-This is super important for SEO and to create those Twitter or Facebook sharing cards.
+This is super important for SEO, and to create those Twitter or Facebook sharing cards.

 Yes, VuePress supports this.
-You can set a general one in your `config` file.
-And you can set individual ones in your markdown file.
+You can set a general one in your `config` file, and you can set individual ones in your markdown file.
-Remember I mentioned because of my failure to set up frontmatter in my Nuxt app.
+Remember I mentioned, because of my failure to set up frontmatter in my Nuxt app.
 I ended up using a huge JavaScript object to store all my data for each of my articles.
 It also happened to contain all my metadata.
 So I wanted to set my meta date programmatically.
 Yes, I found some unofficial plugins.
 But they were mainly relying on the metadata being set in the front matter.
 So those didn't work.

 Remember when I mentioned my runner up option, Gridsome.
 They HADE it!
 Ugh 🤦‍♀️ It was part of their package.
 Under their hood, they were using `vue-meta`.
 I was so close to switching to Gridsome just for this feature.
 But I was so far along, I decided to stick with VuePress.
-And you might ask, why don't you just configure `vue-meta` with VuePress.
+You might ask, why don't you just configure `vue-meta` with VuePress.
 Great question!
 If you figure out how, please email me!
 It's not that I don't want to, I just couldn't figure it out.
-And time is ticking, so I decided to move on.
+Also time is ticking, so I decided to move on.
 By the way, I need to set up `vue-meta` with Server Side Rendering.
 So the complication is a bit higher.

 Anyways the current solution I have is using my own custom plugin that programmatically pulls in my metadata from my JavaScript object and sets it in the front matter through a custom plugin.
-The problem is when my site is deployed, I now have duplicate metadata (which I just recently discovered).
+The problem is when my site is deployed, now I have duplicated metadata (which I just recently discovered).
 Ugh, that's going into the issue bucket.
-I'll deal with that later 🤦‍♀️ (Will post an update if I figure out the solution 🤞)
+I'll deal with that later 🤦‍♀️ (Will post an update if I figure out the solution 🤞).

 I also created an issue in the VuePress official repo, so hopefully, they will consider adding this.
-Feel free to chime in if you like this feature as well:
+Feel free to chime in, if you like this feature as well:

 > [VuePress Feature Request](https://github.com/vuejs/vuepress/issues/2153)